-By David Driscoll, Principal, Parkin Architects Limited
+By David Driscoll, Director, Parkin Architects Limited

 Laboratory design has undergone significant changes in recent years.
 Major breakthroughs in scientific research, combined with an escalating demand for sophisticated analytical equipment, have created new demands on the laboratory environment.
 It has become increasingly important to design labs which are functionally efficient and readily adaptable to inevitable changes.
 Laboratory environments must allow laboratory personnel to work as productively and efficiently as possible.
 The incorporation of a Lean workflow can only be accommodated if the lab components can be rearranged to allow the improved flow to be realized.